-Project 673.13 ("Sequencing the Pacific halibut genome") aims at characterizing for the first time the genome of the Pacific halibut and provide genomic resolution to genetic markers for sex, reproduction and growth that are currently being investigated.
-Sequencing efforts and being continued and existing and future available sequencing data will be incorporated in a database constructed for this species.
+Project 673.13 ("Sequencing the Pacific halibut genome") aims at characterizing for the first time the genome of the Pacific halibut to support studies on population genetics, to assist in the identification of genomic regions and genes responsible for temporal and spatial adaptive phenotypic and behavioral characteristics in response to environmental and anthropogenic influences and to provide genomic resolution to genetic markers for sex, reproduction and growth that are currently being investigated.
+Sequencing efforts are currently under way.

 Project 673.14 ("Identification and validation of markers for growth in Pacific halibut") has continued efforts to identify and validate molecular and biochemical markers that are characteristic of specific growth patterns and that will be used to identify different growth trajectories in the Pacific halibut population and evaluate potential effects of environmental influences on growth trajectories.
 Initial studies have involved evaluating molecular responses of white skeletal muscle to temperature- and density-induced growth manipulations in juvenile Pacific halibut in captivity.
-A set of potential applicable molecular markers for growth are currently being validated for their use in detecting growth trajectories using muscle samples from adult Pacific halibut.
+Potential applicable molecular (gene and/or protein) markers for growth are currently being validated for their use in detecting growth trajectories using muscle samples from adult Pacific halibut.
 The results of this study will contribute to our understanding of the possible role of somatic growth variation in the observed changes in size-at-age in the Pacific halibut population.
 This project has also received funding from a grant from the North Pacific Research Board under project number 1704 (Appendix II).

 Project 673.15 ("Influence of thermal history on growth") is designed to study the thermal profile experienced by fish at sea as assessed by electronic archival tagging and otolith microchemistry in order to investigate the relationship between growth patterns (or productivity) and spatial and temporal variability in environmental conditions for growth.
-This study will allow us to relate temperature histories that are experienced by individual fish to the growth patterns that they display, examine spatial and temporal trends in rearing conditions and growth, and to extend thermal analyses to untagged Pacific halibut via otolith microchemical analyses.
-In addition, the data are expected to provide information regarding dispersal of U32 halibut, both seasonally and ontogenically.
+This study will allow us to relate temperature histories that are experienced by individual fish to the growth patterns that they display, to examine spatial and temporal trends in rearing conditions and growth, and to extend thermal analyses to untagged Pacific halibut via otolith microchemical analyses.
+In addition, the data are expected to provide information regarding dispersal of U32 Pacific halibut, both seasonally and ontogenetically.
+During the 2018 FISS a total of 255 externally-attached electronic archival tags were deployed coast wide and 13 fish were tagged with PAT tags in the western Aleutian Islands.
+Additional tag releases are anticipated in 2019.
+Given that these fish are relatively small when tagged, and therefore only weakly selected to the target longline fishery, recapture rates are expected to be modest over their first 2-3 years post-release.
+One fish was recovered during 2018; the PAT tags are programmed to report during the summers of 2019 and 2020.

 Project 674.11 ("Full characterization of the annual reproductive cycle in adult female Pacific halibut") aims at fully characterizing the annual reproductive cycle of female and male Pacific halibut in order to advance our understanding of sexual maturation in this species and to improve maturity assessments and maturity-at-age estimates.
-Sample collection in the Portlock area in the central Gulf of Alaska began in September 2017 and continuing on a monthly basis through its successful completion in August 2018 on chartered vessels (please see below for a full description).
-A variety of biological measures and samples are being collected for physiological analyses of reproductive parameters throughout an entire annual reproductive cycle.
+Sample collection in the Portlock area in the central Gulf of Alaska began in September 2017 and continued on a monthly basis through its successful completion in August 2018.
+A variety of biological measures and samples were collected from thirty males and thirty females at each month for physiological analyses of reproductive parameters throughout an entire annual reproductive cycle.
 The results of this project will greatly assist in improving our estimates of the actual spawning biomass.